Child, adolescent and family mental wellbeing: multidisciplinary practice (D24)

 dates for these are spread out over the spring and summer terms.

 In order to successfully complete the course you will need to pass the three essays, attend the Group Relations Conference and have a minimum of 75% attendance on all parts of the course.

 Dr Margaret Lush

 Dr Margaret Lush is a child psychotherapist who has a background in music.
 She has a strong interest in the creative arts and her doctoral thesis investigated the links between states of mind and the drawings done by an adolescent boy in his psychotherapy sessions.
 Her doctoral research led to a wider interest in creative approaches to researching the psychotherapy process and the opportunities offered by the paradigms of complexity and chaos theory.
 Publications include 'Clinical facts, turning points and complexity theory' (2011) Journal of Child Psychotherapy Vol 37:1 and a book review of 'The Non-Linear Mind.
 Psychoanalysis of Complexity in Psychic Life' Taylor and Francis online, Feb.2017.

-She is book reviews editor for the Journal of Child Psychotherapy and teaches on several clinical and non clinical courses at the Tavistock.
+teaches on several clinical and pre clinical courses at the Tavistock and Portman.

 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.